scotws/tinkasm/docs/MANUAL.md

 `.include` - Inserts code from an external file, the name of which is given as a parameter.

+`.invert` - Inverts the following symbol or number in the operand (eg `lda.# .invert 0ff`).

 `.invoke` - Inserts the macro given as parameter.

-`.lsb` - Isolate least significant byte of following number.
-This is a modifier.

 `.long` or `.l` - Store the following list of space-delimited 24-bit as bytes.
 The assembler handles the conversion to little-endian format.
 Parameters can be in any supported number base or symbols, but not modified or math terms.

+`.lsb` - Isolate least significant byte of following number.
+This is a modifier.

+`.lshift` - Shift the the first number or symbol in the operand left by the number of bytes given in the second operand (eg `lda.# 01 .lshift 1`).

 `.macro` - Start definition of the macros, the name of which follows immediately as the next string.
 Parameters are not supported in this version.